Pastirma: Turkey

 In Turkish cuisine pastırma can be eaten as a breakfast dish, and it is a common ingredient in omelettes, menemen (Turkish-style shakshouka) or a variation of eggs benedict.

 Pastırma can be used as a topping for hummus, pide bread, hamburgers, and toasted sandwiches with either cheddar cheese or kasar cheese.
 It can be as a filling for a börek that is made with kadayıf instead of the traditional filo dough.
 It may be combined with potato to make a filling for traditional böreks as well.

 It is also a common addition to many of the traditional vegetable dishes, especially the tomato and white bean stew called kuru fasulye, but also cabbage (pastırmalı lahana), chickpeas (pastırmalı nohut), asparagus (pastırmalı kuşkonmaz) and spinach (pastırmalı ıspanak).
 It can also be used to make cheesy pull-apart bread.

+The Levant

+Pastirma is a common dish found in convenience stores in Syria and Lebanon, its especially common among Armenians in Lebanon and Syria.

 Production

 Turkey produces around 2041 tons of pastirma each year.
 The pastirma from Kayseri is particularly well known.
-In their 1893 report the British Foreign Office note that Kayseri, which they call Cesarea, "is specially renowned for the preparation of basturma (pemmican)".
+In their 1893 report the British Foreign Office note that Kayseri, which they call Cesarea, "is specially renowned for the preparation of basturma".